danweitzel/webpage/content/authors/admin/_index.md

 Welcome to my website.
 I am a Political Science Ph.D. candidate in the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin.

-My research interests more generally focus on comparative politics and advanced quantitative and computational methods.
+My research interests focus on comparative politics and advanced quantitative and computational methods.
 I use text as data, Bayesian statistics, and machine learning to study the interaction of political parties and voters.

 In my dissertation I examine the determinants and consequences of negative campaigning in multi-party electoral competition in Europe.
 I am also interested in estimating the prevalence and consequences of variation of political knowledge in the mass public and media.